Structural engineers are creative innovators, they use maths and science to design structures, solve problems, and shape the world around them

 Graduates of non-civil or structural engineering courses are encouraged to study for an MSc in structural engineering before joining the profession.

 Graduate structural engineers work towards the professional qualifications of Associate Member and Chartered Member with IStructE.
 To become an Associate Member (AMIStructE), you must have a degree that is accredited by the IStructE.
-A list of accredited courses is available from the Joint Board of Moderators (JBM).
 Some equivalent qualifications may also be accepted.
 Contact the IStructE for full details.

 To progress on to become a Chartered Member (MIStructE) with the IStructE, you will need to have an accredited Masters qualification or equivalent.
 A list of relevant courses is available on the JBM website.